H3rmt/hyprswitch/docs/NIX.md

 `./user.nix`:

-All the settings are optional and can be found in the [config](CONFIGURE.md)
+All the settings are optional and can be found in the [config](CONFIGURE.md) or in the `Hyprshell Settings Editor`

 This config enables overview and switch, but is not type-save like the flake home-manager config.